 Facebook’s earliest experiments in advertising, Flyers and Flyers Pro, helped social events on college campuses to be promoted by students who could set a max price for what they were willing to spend for the ad.
 As Facebook spread beyond the Ivy League colleges, sponsored ad partners were welcomed to the network significantly boosting the revenue.
 This soon gave rise to the Cost Per Mille (CPM) or Cost Per Thousand (CPT) views mechanism.

-Facebook Ad Metrics: Regional Trends
+Facebook CPM & Ad Metrics: Regional Trends

-The regional trends for Cost Per Click (CPC) showed a greater range of variation with 52% cost reduction for New Zealand ($0.85 to $0.41) as compared to no change for France ($0.39).
-The global average stayed at 11% reduction with Germany being at the same figure as before.
-While US had a greater reduction in CPC of 19% as compared to its own CPM, Canada, Brazil, and the UK saw a rise of 13%, 11%, and 4% respectively on the same parameter.
+The regional trends for Cost Per Click (CPC) showed a greater range of variation with a 52% cost reduction for New Zealand ($0.85 to $0.41) as compared to no change for France ($0.39).
+The global average stayed at an 11% reduction with Germany being at the same figure as before.
+While the US had a greater reduction in CPC of 19% as compared to its own CPM, Canada, Brazil, and the UK saw a rise of 13%, 11%, and 4% respectively on the same parameter.
 Brazil emerged as the country with the lowest CPC in Q1 2015, though the CPC increased by 8% while the highest CPC (for Canada) increased by 13%.
 This is in contrast to the trend observed in the case of CPM where the highest price point had dropped.
 This might be due to the anticipation of better prospects in the future.

 The Click Through Rate (CTR) increased by 50% for New Zealand while that for Canada dropped by 35%.
-Almost 10% decrease was observed for France, Japan, and Germany while the US saw an increase of 9%.
+Almost a 10% decrease was observed for France, Japan, and Germany while the US saw an increase of 9%.
 This trend indicates that there has been better engagement in most parts of the globe.
 A report by Doubleclick showed that a CTR of 0.1% (across all platforms) has been the global average for several quarters now.
 This brings light to the fact that Facebook is providing a great value proposition for its clients.

 Mobile overtakes the desktop space

 Various bid types offered by Facebook are targeted at specific goals which the advertiser wants to achieve.
-The CPM bid type offers the lowest CPM of $1.36 while the CPC bid type delivers the lowest cost per click at $0.18.
-Another bid type called oCPM tends to optimize at more than one levels.
-It offers the lowest cost per action at $0.07 while maintaining the CPC at $0.22 which is only marginally higher than that of CPC bid.
+The Facebook CPM bid type offers the lowest CPM of $1.36 while the CPC bid type delivers the lowest cost per click at $0.18.
+Another bid type called oCPM tends to optimize at more than one level.
+It offers the lowest cost per action at $0.07 while maintaining the CPC at $0.22 which is only marginally higher than that of the CPC bid.
 This encourages the clients to choose a bid that will suit their needs in the best possible manner.
 Also, they have a prior idea of where to set their expectations.